Second Battle of Porto: French occupation

-Soult retained a total of 10,000 infantry and 1,200 cavalry.
+Soult retained a total of 10,000 infantry and 1,200 cavalry in Porto.
 Delaborde's division included three battalions each of the 17th Light, 70th Line, and 86th Line Infantry Regiments.
 General of Division Pierre Hugues Victoire Merle's division was composed of four battalions each of the 2nd and 4th Light Infantry Regiments, and three battalions of the 36th Line Infantry Regiment.
 General of Division Jean Baptiste Marie Franceschi-Delonne's cavalry was made up of the 1st Hussar Regiment, 8th Dragoon Regiment, and the 22nd and Hanoverian Chasseurs à Cheval Regiments.